Overview

 Each class within the cohort will be provided with a dedicated class tutor to support them throughout their Diploma course, providing bespoke feedback and termly performance reviews.

-Leiths prides itself in providing a tailored and comprehensive learning experience to all its Diploma students, emphasised by its student to teacher ratio being 8 to 1.
+Leiths prides itself in providing a tailored and comprehensive learning experience to all its Diploma students, emphasised by its excellent student to teacher ratio.

 As well as teaching from our expert in-house team, you will also experience guest chef demonstrations by some of the food industry’s most notable individuals.
 Past and recurring guest demonstrators have included Yotam Ottolenghi, Jeremy Lee, Olia Hercules, Florence Knight, Atul Kochhar, Ben Tish, Fallow, Spring, Osip, Kricket and Forza Win.